anhaidgroup/active_matcher/doc/installation-guides/install-macos-single-machine.md

-# How to Install ActiveMatcher on a MacOS M1 Machine
+## How to Install ActiveMatcher on a MacOS M1 Machine

-This is a step-by-step guide to install ActiveMatcher and its necessary dependencies on a single macOS machine with an M1 chip.
-If you are unsure if your Mac has an M1 chip, click on the Apple in the top left corner of your screen > About This Mac.
+This is a step-by-step guide to install ActiveMatcher on a single macOS machine with an M1 chip.
+If you are unsure whether your Mac has an M1 chip, click on the Apple in the top left corner of your screen > About This Mac.
 If it says Chip Apple M1, then you have an M1 chip.
 If it does not say Chip Apple M1, you do not have an M1 chip.

-This guide has been tested on a 2020 MacBook Pro with an Apple M1 Chip, 8GB Memory, macOS version Sequoia 15.0.1, and a .zshrc profile.
-The following software versions were installed on the test machine using the steps in this guide: Python 3.12.
+This guide has been tested on a 2020 MacBook Pro with an Apple M1 Chip, 8GB Memory, macOS version Sequoia 15.0.1, and a .zshrc profile, using Python 3.12.
 You can try to adapt this guide to other configurations.

 If your machine has an Intel chip, this installation guide will not work for you.
-If your machine has an M2, M3, or M4 chip, this installation guide may work for you, but we have not tested it, and we can not guarantee that it will work.
+If your machine has an M2, M3, or M4 chip, this installation guide may work for you, but we have not tested it.

-### **Step 1: Python Installation**
+### Step 1: Installing Python

-This section deals with installing Python 3.12, creating a virtual environment, and then installing two Python packages (setuptools and build).
+We first install Python 3.12, create a virtual environment, and then install two Python packages setuptools and build.
 Other versions of Python, other environments, or incorrect installations of the setuptools and build packages can cause issues with ActiveMatcher installation.

 If you suspect that you may have Python downloaded on your machine already, open up your terminal.
 Then, run the command: